MediaComem/comem-archidep/ex/sftp-deployment.md

 $> sudo apt install mysql-server
 ```

 APT should automatically run MySQL after installation.
-You can check this with the following command:
+You can check this with
+the following command:

 ```bash
 $> sudo systemctl status mysql
 ```

+Secure your installation by running the `mysql_secure_installation` tool that
+comes with MySQL.
+It will ask you several questions to help you improve the
-Secure your installation:
+security of your MySQL installation:

 ```bash
 $> sudo mysql_secure_installation